 The project will comply with the IEEE and ACM Code of Ethics.
 The safety risks that this device poses are that it has the possibility of being a fire hazard.
 The electrical parts of the device including their connections will be enclosed within the enclosure.
 This means that other than the power port, any loose spices will not be able to reach the electrical components and cause a short circuit or electrocute anyone.
 The LEDs will be enclosed within a see through covering to prevent spices and dirt from getting on it.
+Thermal sensors can be added near components that have the possibility of overheating.
+Places that would benefit from a thermal sensor are the ESP32, linear voltage regulator, and the HX711 chips.
+If the thermal sensor reads a value higher than a preset temperature, the power for the entire system will shut off.
 Thus reduces the risk of a fire hazard.

 This product does not pose a risk for cross contamination.
 The spices are placed within plastic airtight containers.
 Therefore if any containers fall down/move, the spices are safely contained within the container.
 If any spices fall onto the device, a user can use a wipe to remove the mess.